bradfrost/atomic-design/chapter-3.md

 </code>
 </pre>

-Our default design assumes the user is a regular user and not an administrator.
+By default, our design assumes the user is a regular user and not an administrator, but what if we wanted to give administrators the ability to manage project collaborators from the dashboard?
+That UI might look something like this:

-{% include figure.html src="../images/content/pseudo-pattern-admin.jpg" caption="How an administrator would view the list of collaborators of our hypothetical app." %}
+{% include figure.html src="../images/content/pseudo-pattern-admin.jpg" caption="The administrator's dashboard UI introduces extra 'edit' and 'delete' actions." %}

+In order to show additional admin "edit" and "delete" actions on the dashboard in Pattern Lab, we can create a pseudo-pattern, a new file in the `pages` folder that looks like this:

 <pre>
 <code>